 Yes.
 But like all issues surrounding sex, communication is critical.
 This means checking in with your partner.
 Depending on whether you’re the one menstruating or not, questions might include: “How do you feel during your period?
 Would you ever want to have sex while you’re menstruating?” or “I’m on my period right now.
 How do you feel about having sex while I’m menstruating?”
-For many folks who menstruate, desire for sex changes during different times of the menstrual cycle.
+For many folks who menstruate, sexual desire changes during different times of the menstrual cycle.
 For example, a person might experience increased desire during menstruation or ovulation – it all depends on the person.
 Be sure to talk about desires and feelings to ensure everyone is on the same page from the beginning.

 Is having sex on your period bad for you?

 No. Having sex while one or more partners are on their period is not harmful.
 In fact, there are a few ways in which it might be helpful!
 First, the contractions of orgasm might help relieve menstrual cramping.
 Second, sex might feel particularly great because the vagina can become super lubricated from menstrual secretions.
 If you or your partner worry about a mess from the blood, consider spreading out a towel or having sex in the shower to minimize post-coital cleaning.

 Can I get pregnant if I have sex while on my period?

 Yes.
 We get a lot of questions about specific situations on this – but the short answer is always “yes, it’s possible to get pregnant at any time during a menstrual cycle.”
 To put that in writing again – if you have unprotected vaginal/penile intercourse during your period, it is possible to get pregnant.